brad-uk/ansible-cassandra/README.md

 Each of the the nodes is added to the hosts file locally.
 Each node is also added to the hosts file on each node.

-The cassandra replication factor is set to four so that data makes it to every node.

 To run the playbook: ansible-playbook -K -i ansible_hosts digital-ocean-playbook.yml